 The monitoring of communications must be done lawfully.
-Employers often monitor employee communications in order to gather the evidence required to dismiss an employee fairly.
+Employers often monitor employee communications (for example, email, websites visited and telephone calls made) in order to gather the evidence required to dismiss an employee fairly.
 In South Africa, the law dealing with the monitoring and interception of employee communications is governed by the tongue-twistingly named Regulation of Interception of Communications and Provision of Communication Related Information Act, 70 of 2002 (RICA) which finally came into effect on 30 September 2005.

 Monitoring and Interception

 The fundamental principle of RICA is that communications cannot be monitored or intercepted unless in accordance with RICA and to do so is an offence.

 “Monitoring” involves observing the flow of information usually with the aim of collecting information.
 Monitoring may involve catching, diverting or blocking the communication (“intercepting” it), or accessing some of the information caught, keeping the information, disclosing it to others or deleting it.

 Both “monitoring” and “interception” are governed by RICA, irrespective of whether the monitoring is continuous (i.e. it takes place indefinitely – e.g. where antivirus software scans email activity continuously), once-off (as a short term measure in response to a particular problem) or covert (e.g. to gather evidence to prove allegations of misconduct where notification to the employee would prejudice the investigation).